-Find out more about what happens at court.
+Find out more about What Happens At Court.

-If you incur any travel costs and loss of earnings in attending trial, please ensure you bring along a copy of your receipts, or letter from your employer or other proof of this with you.
+If you incur any travel costs and loss of earnings in attending your hearing, please ensure you bring along a copy of your receipts, or letter from your employer or other proof of this with you.
 You need to make your barrister aware of these expenses by passing the proof onto them.
 The barrister can then ask the judge at the end of your case when you have been successful to include these losses in your claim.
-If you do not make your barrister aware of these losses, then you will lose out as they cannot be claimed once the trial has been concluded.
+If you do not make your barrister aware of these losses, then you will lose out as they cannot be claimed once the your hearing has been concluded.

 This is a disclaimer to say we do not accept liability for any inaccurate or out-of-date information contained on this website at any given time.
 Whilst we do make every effort to keep the information accurate and up-to-date, you should only treat this information as a guideline.
 For more information relevant to your claim, you should speak directly to your solicitor.